Skip to main content

 The template provides features across three layers: Core (API and implementations), Extended (connectivity and monitoring), and Infrastructure (plugin support).
 These features compose to create a complete plugin architecture:

 Your application programs against the generated API interfaces.
-Stubs provide local implementations, OLink and MsgBus connect to remote services, Monitor wraps any implementation for tracing, and the Infrastructure layer provides settings and connection management.
+Stubs provide local implementations, OLink, MsgBus, and MQTT connect to remote services, JNI bridges to Android services, Monitor wraps any implementation for tracing, and the Infrastructure layer provides settings and connection management.

 Core Features